molssi-seamm/molssi-seamm.github.io/source/html/developers/2020/mopac_use_case.rst

    SEAMM flowcharts in clusters (estimated time:)
 #.
 Investigate which current workflow execution software offers the
    cluster requirements that SEAMM needs (estimated time:)
 #.
-Create ‘mock’ use cases (i.e. without actually writing the plugins)
+Create ‘mock’ use cases (i.e. without actually writing the plug-ins)
    to explore the limitations of SEAMM flowcharts.
 For instance, free energy calculations, path sampling methods, flowcharts with ‘IF’ statements.